Shreshth-Srivastava/Gatherly/README.md

 # Gatherly

-Gatherly is a simple, dark-mode web platform that helps users find, explore, and join local events based on their interests and location.
+Gatherly is a simple web platform that helps users find, explore, and join local events based on their interests and location.
 Users can browse events, filter by type/date/location, RSVP to join, and even create their own events.

 ## 🚀 Features
 - **Browse Events** – Explore a curated list of events with a clean grid layout.